All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Reconstitution

 Peptides come as freeze-dried powder.
 Add bacteriostatic water slowly along the vial wall, let it dissolve without shaking, and store in the refrigerator.
-Your provider or pharmacy can guide you through the specific water volume for your vials. peptide reconstitution guide
+Your provider or pharmacy can guide you through the specific water volume for your vials. peptide reconstitution calculator guide

 Injection Process